lmdbjava/benchmarks/results/20160630/README.md

 |           | LMDB DB        |  148238 | X 8.56     |
 |           | LMDB JNI       |  149345 | X 8.62     |
 |           | MapDB          |  588966 | X 33.98    |

+These tables also illustrate that LevelDB, Chroncile Map and MapDB write speeds are around the same across both random and sequential patterns.
+However LMDB completes the random write workload around 5.7 times more slowly than with the sequential test.
+For `readSeq` we see very similar performance between random and sequential patterns.
+For `readKey` we see Chroncile Map perform around the same speed, as you would expect given it uses hash-based keys.
+LMDB handles random key gets around five times more slowly than sequential gets.
+MapDB and LevelDB are around 1.5 times slower for random key gets.
+The bottom line is sequential access patterns are always much faster (with the exception of Chroncile Map, which operates consistently regardless of access pattern).

 ## Conclusion
 LmdbJava offers an excellent option for read-heavy workloads.
 The fastest